Instructor: Joseph O'Rourke

 Course Structure: We meet two times a week; there is no lab, although

-we will have occasional "minilabs" during class time.
+we will often have "minilabs" during class time.
 There will be one assignment

 per week, due (generally) each Thursday at midnight.
-Ideally you get started over the weekend and are prepared to ask questions in class Tuesday.
+Ideally you get started over the weekend and are prepared to ask questions in class Tuesday & Thursday.
 Collaboration is permitted—even encouraged—on assignments.
-Precise details in the detailed schedule.
 Use

 pass=274 for web access-restricted files.